-Types of Gold you can Invest in Through a Solo 401(k) Plan
+Types of Precious Metals Eligible For Inclusion in a Solo 401(k) Plan

 If you are selecting a financial institution to use as your trustee for a Solo 401(k) plan, it is very important to understand which investments they are willing to direct your contribution funds into.
 The limitations placed on you by your trustee will be very significant in determining which types of gold you will have access to.

 In theory, Solo 401(k) plans are eligible to invest in:

 - individual bonds (corporate and government)

 - certificates of deposit (CDs)